soleblaze/openstack/README.md

 These scripts are heavily influenced by the Folsom and Grizzly documentation created by [mseknibilel][msknibilel].
 You can find msknibilel's Grizzly install guide [here][grizzlyguide]

+**Note: These scripts do not currently setup SSL and therefore are not suitable for production environments.**

 ## controller.sh - Work in Progress

 This script is designed to deploy the initial controller node.
 This includes installing and setting up mysql, rabbitmq, keystone, nova (minus compute), and horizon.